 Some of the most captivating activities include visits to amusement parks and skiing.
 Other activities, like hot air ballooning and river floating, will better suit those in search of a relaxing and stress-free holiday.

 For the trip of a lifetime, try a helicopter ride over the Grand Canyon.
 This beautiful natural landmark captures the hearts of all those who experience it.
 Choosing to see the glorious park by air will be an unforgettable activity.
 Tour Company Viator offers scenic flights that last between 25 and 45 minutes.
 However, there are several other operators offering this service so do some research ahead of time to find the best deal and flight path.
+If you don't like heights, another memorable way to see the Canyon is by luxury train.

 Even though it’s hard to believe, Arizona is home to skiing and various other winter activities.
 Yes, the state of blazing sun is the location of several popular ski resorts which open during the winter.
 Mt Lemmon Ski Valley, Arizona Snowbowl and Sunrise Park Resort are among the most recommended and tourists with a taste for snow action should check out the options offered through Morningstar Ski Tours or Alpine Ski and Adventure Tours.